andgineer/TRegExpr/docs/tregexpr.rst

 or ``\x0A`` alone, then assign ``LineSeparators := ''`` (empty string) and ``LinePairedSeparator := #$d#$a``.

-By default ‘mixed’ mode is used (defined in RegExprLine[Paired]Separator[s] global constants):
+By default, "mixed" mode is used (defined in RegExprLine[Paired]Separator[s] global constants):

 ::